tinacms/tina.io/content/blog/using-graphql-with-the-filesystem.md

 Can you spot the issue?
 We accidentally set `featured` to `"false"` instead of `false`!

 While this is a simple example, as your content grows in complexity these types of things become difficult spot.
-Mosts CMSs would never let this happen, they require that you the shape of your content is well-defined.
-But that's not the only thing they help with - there's something else you may have noticed from our new blog post that doesn't feel quite right.
+Mosts CMSs would never let this happen, they require that the shape of your content is well-defined.
+But that's not the only thing they help with, there's something else you may have noticed from our new blog post structure that doesn't feel quite right.
 Notice our author:

 ```
 author: